FusionAuth/fusionauth-site/astro/src/content/articles/authentication/login-failures.md

 * System level events: application version, client version, external factor such as a new source of traffic or promotion
 * Remember that an incomplete login should also count as a failure - track these too!

-3. **Patience is key. **You’ll need at least 3 months of solid data before you can start to zoom in to identify meaningful trends.
+3. **Patience is key.** You’ll need at least 3 months of solid data before you can start to zoom in to identify meaningful trends.

-4.** Adjust your expectations based on your industry. **While it is difficult to find login failure rates based on your specific industry, they can range between 15-40%, based on the average of the stats between [this](https://jsoverson.medium.com/what-your-login-success-rate-says-about-your-credential-stuffing-threat-1f10bc20eaee) article and [this](https://learn.fastly.com/rs/025-XKO-469/images/Detecting-Account-Takeovers-and-Defending-Your-Users-Signal-Sciences-2017.pdf) one.
+4. **Adjust your expectations based on your industry.** While it is difficult to find login failure rates based on your specific industry, they can range between 15-40%, based on the average of the stats between [this article](https://jsoverson.medium.com/what-your-login-success-rate-says-about-your-credential-stuffing-threat-1f10bc20eaee) and [this one](https://learn.fastly.com/rs/025-XKO-469/images/Detecting-Account-Takeovers-and-Defending-Your-Users-Signal-Sciences-2017.pdf).
 After tracking these numbers for a while, you’ll get a feel for when changes to your applications cause failure rates to change.

-5. **Pass it on. **When building your application, empower application administrators to monitor failure rates themselves.
+5. **Pass it on.** When building your application, empower application administrators to monitor failure rates themselves.
 For example, Okta gives admins a report where they can view failures and successes.
 Most authentication as a service providers offer detailed log events that can be built as a dashboard or report for administrator consumption.

 Now that you know what you should be doing to track failures, let’s talk about why user authentication events fail.